Updated: Oct 15

 So, tip two, the food you eat…

-For those of you who have followed me for a while, you know I am a former obese woman.
+For those of you who have followed me for a while, you know I am a formerly obese woman.
 I was heavy for most of my growing up years into my early twenties.
-Although I have put back on a small amount of the weight, I have maintained a 130-pound weight loss for over two decades.
+Although I have put back on a small amount of weight, I have maintained a 130-pound weight loss for over two decades.
 And, darn proud of this one!
-What I didn’t know for many many years was how impactful the food I was eating was on my anxiety.
-What I also wasn’t aware of until the last couple years was the impact of food on depression.
+What I didn’t know for many; many years was how impactful the food I was eating was on my anxiety.
+What I also wasn’t aware of until the last couple of years was the impact of food on depression.

-Looking back to your journals for a moment, review if you have times your anxiety is sparked after eating.
+Looking back to your journals for a moment, review if your anxiety is sparked after eating if you have times.
 If it is, look at the foods you ate.
-Are there consistencies?
-Now I am no medical practitioner, but I can tell you, I have at least four foods I can think of quickly that spark my anxiousness and one of them is considered a “healthy food”.
-For a long time, I thought, well it’s because I don’t want to go backwards in my weight goals but considering I can eat a burger and sweet potato fries with no sign of anxiety I ruled that out quickly.
+Are there, consistencies?
+Now I am no medical practitioner, but I can tell you that I have at least four foods I can quickly think of that spark my anxiousness, and one of them is considered a “healthy food.”
+For a long time, I thought, well, it’s because I don’t want to go backward in my weight goals, but considering I can eat a burger and sweet potato fries with no sign of anxiety, I ruled that out quickly.

 The four that impact me quickly, Roasted Almonds (raw almonds do not trigger me?).
-This one took me to a while to pinpoint but after tracking how my foods were making me feel it became very clear.
-The other three definitely make sense considering they are far from healthy foods, most refined sugars (of course I think we can all agree that sugars are not exactly good for us), pizza (I figured for a long time that this was due to the bread but bread in itself isn’t a trigger for me so it may be the high sodium content?) and Splenda.
-Oh, and most recently I was triggered quite significantly by what I thought was a healthy option for a protein bar.
+This took me to a while to pinpoint, but after tracking how my foods were making me feel, it became very clear.
+The other three definitely make sense considering they are far from healthy foods, most refined sugars (of course, I think we can all agree that sugars are not exactly good for us), pizza (I figured for a long time that this was due to the bread but bread in itself isn’t a trigger for me so it may be the high sodium content?) and Splenda.
+Oh, and most recently, I was triggered quite significantly by what I thought was a healthy option for a protein bar.

 Caffeine (I believe this one is all about moderation)